 The American Irish soon began to realize, however, that their large and growing numbers endowed them with a political power that had yet to be exploited.
-They started to organize, and their voting block, known as the “green machine,” became an important swing vote for political hopefuls.
+They started to organize, and their voting bloc, known as the “green machine,” became an important swing vote for political hopefuls.
 Suddenly, annual St. Patrick’s Day parades became a show of strength for Irish Americans, as well as a must-attend event for a slew of political candidates.

-The Chicago River on St. Patrick’s Day
+The Chicago River Dyed Green

 As Irish immigrants spread out over the United States, other cities developed their own traditions.
 One of these is Chicago’s annual dyeing of the Chicago River green.
 The practice started in 1962, when city pollution-control workers used dyes to trace illegal sewage discharges and realized that the green dye might provide a unique way to celebrate the holiday.
-That year, they released 100 pounds of green vegetable dye into the river–enough to keep it green for a week!
+That year, they released 100 pounds of green vegetable dye into the river–enough to keep it green for a week.
 Today, in order to minimize environmental damage, only 40 pounds of dye are used, and the river turns green for only several hours.

 Although Chicago historians claim their city’s idea for a river of green was original, some natives of Savannah, Georgia (whose St. Patrick’s Day parade, the oldest in the nation, dates back to 1813) believe the idea originated in their town.
 They point out that, in 1961, a hotel restaurant manager named Tom Woolley convinced city officials to dye Savannah’s river green.
 The experiment didn’t exactly work as planned, and the water only took on a slight greenish hue.
 Savannah never attempted to dye its river again, but Woolley maintains (though others refute the claim) that he personally suggested the idea to Chicago’s Mayor Richard J. Daley.

-St. Patrick's Day Around the World
+St. Patrick's Day Celebrations Around the World